artefactual-labs/ansible-archivematica-pkg/README.md

 # ansible-archivematica
-An ansible role for deploying Archivematica and its dependencies (from ppa packages)
+An ansible role for deploying Archivematica from packages